-A network is a collection of different systems linked through a medium, and topology is a method that describes how the systems across the networked will be mapped.
-A network topology can be also defined as the representation of how different computers are connected to for a network, so data is present in one computer it could be sent or received by any computer connected to that network.
+A network is a collection of different computer systems linked through a medium, and a topology describes how the systems across the network will be mapped.
+In other words, a network topology is the representation of how different computers are connected in a network, so that data present in one computer could be sent or received by any other computer connected to that network.
+In this article, we will discuss the various types of network topology.

 Types of Network Topology

-There are 6 main Network topologies we use while setting a network, whether it’s a LAN, MAN, or WAN.
+There are six main types of network topology that we use while setting a network, whether it’s a LAN, MAN, or WAN.

 - Bus Topology